 2. Includes WANop Integration

-If your company has already invested in a WAN optimization solution like Riverbed, Blue Coat, Silver Peak, Cisco, or Citrix that supports HTTP caching, a video platform can enable the efficient streaming of live and on-demand video by integrating with your existing WANop infrastructure.
+If your company has already invested in a WAN optimization solution like Riverbed, Blue Coat, Silver Peak, Cisco, or Citrix that supports HTTP caching, an enterprise video platform can enable the efficient streaming of live and on-demand video by integrating with your existing WANop infrastructure.
 Through the use of stateless, chunked video delivery, protocols like HLS and DASH integrate with native functionality in leading WANop solutions, providing an improved video playback experience while maximizing network throughput.

 3. Works With ECDNs, If You Need One

-Whereas an enterprise content delivery network (ECDN) used to be virtually mandatory for streaming video in the early 2000’s, the advent of HTTP-based “modern” streaming has made video less of a challenge for most networks.
+Whereas an enterprise content delivery network (ECDN) used to be virtually mandatory for streaming video in the early 2000’s, the advent of HTTP-based “modern” streaming has made video less of a challenge for most corporate networks.